AnonymousBitcoinClub/collective-website/README.md

-Welcome to the official GitHub repository for https://AllAboutBTC.com, an open-source website dedicated to providing information and resources about the cryptocurrency, Bitcoin.
+Welcome to the official GitHub repository for https://AllAboutBTC.com, an open-source website dedicated to providing information and resources about Bitcoin.

 Purpose
-The purpose of this website is to educate individuals about Bitcoin and provide resources for those interested in investing, trading, or using Bitcoin in their day-to-day lives.
+The purpose of this website is to educate individuals about Bitcoin and provide resources for those interested in investing, trading, using and/or building on Bitcoin.
 This website is open-source, meaning anyone can contribute to its development and maintenance.

 Guidelines
 As an open-source community, we value the following guidelines to ensure a safe, respectful, and legal environment for all users: